julienpoeschl/Unity-Package-Template/README.md

 # Template
 This is a template to create [Unity](https://unity.com) packages.
-Unity packages are installed into the `Packages` instead of your `Assets`.
-They are a great way of clearing of your `Assets` folder and allow you to make systems you've written easily reusable.
+Unity packages are installed into `/Packages` instead of `/Assets`.
+They are a great way of clearing of your `/Assets` folder and allow you to make systems you've written easily reusable.

 # Installation
 **Local Installation (for development)**